ajbanjara/Wireshark/Kerberos.md

 Both MIT and Heimdal Kerberos provide a tool called ktutil.
 It can be used to create a keytab file if you already know the principal's password or Kerberos key.

 Example.
-The follow ingcommands create a keytab file for a user in a Windows domain if you know the password.
+The following commands create a keytab file for a user in a Windows domain if you know the password.
 Here the MIT version of ktutil is used.

     >ktutil
     ktutil: addent -password -p username/domain.com@DOMAIN.COM -k <kvno> -e rc4-hmac